michalrok/Power-Automate-RPA-Enterprise-Toolkit/README.md

 This is a set of tools for teams building automation solutions using **Microsoft Power Platform**.
 It helps address common requirements of enterprise customers and provides practical guidance for building RPA solutions.

+## Manuals link

+Please go to https://1drv.ms/u/s!Au_jM7aotZoCn8shSqKwquAKf-GIug for the latest work-in-progress manuals for this toolkit.

 ## Capabilities

 1. Modularity - build reusable components for your bots.
 Package them and reuse in multiple solutions.